nedbat/dinghy/README.rst

 |pypi-badge| |pyversions-badge| |license-badge|
 |sponsor-badge| |twitter-nedbat|

-Dinghy uses the GitHub GraphQL API to find recent activity on issues and pull requests, and writes a compact HTML digest `like this <sample_>`_.
+Dinghy uses the GitHub GraphQL API to find recent activity on releases, issues and pull requests, and writes a compact HTML digest `like this <sample_>`_.

 Getting Started